 We cover the parts of clumping bamboo in this article.

-We also identified the pros and cons of growing the invasive running bamboos, what you can do to contain them.
+We also identified the pros and cons of growing the invasive running bamboos, and what you can do to contain them.
 More info here – Should You Grow Running Bamboos?

 This group of bamboos have compact rhizomes that often form dense clumps, hence the name clumping or clump-forming bamboo.